JatRahulSingh/2048-game/README.md

 # 2048-game
-The game 2048 is a single-player sliding tile puzzle video game Using 2d Array has the data structure.
+The game 2048 is a single-player sliding tile puzzle video game.<br>
+Using 2d Array as the data structure.

 DEMO:<br>